Growing Cabbage

 There are many garden pests that you may have to deal with.
 However, the ones that are usually an issue with cabbage are limited to a handful of bugs.

-Cabbage pests also affect other members of the brassica family of plants, so avoid planting too many cole crops in the same location.
+Cabbage pests also affect other members of the Brassica family of plants, so avoid planting too many cole crops in the same location.
 By spreading out the various types, the bugs will have a longer distance to travel to infest the crops, making cabbage pests less likely to spread quickly.

 Photo: Bob Small Photography